astronomer/docs/learn/airflow-fivetran.md

 2. Click **Generate API Key**.
 Copy the API key information to a secure place for later.

-## Step 6: Create an Airflow connection to Fivetran
+## Step 6: Create an Apache Airflow® connection to Fivetran

 1. In a web browser, go to `localhost:8080` to access the Airflow UI.